fetchai/agents-tac/README.md

 The controller GUI at http://localhost:8097 provides real time insights:
 ![Controller GUI](../master/docs/controller_gui.png)

-- [x] You have had a look at the documentation and are developing your first agent.
+- [x] Have a look at the documentation and start developing your first agent.

 ## Quick Links